City-of-Helsinki/drupal-asuntotuotanto/public/themes/custom/asuntotuotanto/README.md

 ## Requirements

-This theme requires Drupal core >= 8.8.0 that includes the Gin theme.
+This theme requires Drupal core >= 9.0.

 Requirements for developing: